 - Before you point your domain to our Nameservers, create a forwarder at your previous host that forwards emails to an email that’s not on the same domain you are moving to InMotion Hosting (e.g. gmail, yahoo, hotmail or another domain at which you receive emails).

 - Check email at your old host using their webmail interface.
-You will want to make sure you use a temp url or similar url that specifies the server name in the url instead of yourdomain.com/webmail or webmail.yourdomain.com.
+You will want to make sure you use a temp url or similar url that specifies the server name in the url instead of example.com/webmail or webmail.example.com.

 Modifying your MX Records